munificent/craftinginterpreters/book/methods-and-initializers.md

 The challenge is determining *which* instruction sequences are common enough to benefit from this optimization.
 Every new superinstruction claims an opcode for its own use and there are only so many of those to go around.
-Add too many and you'll need a larger encoding for opcodes which then increases code size and can make decoding *all* instructions slower.
+Add too many and you'll need a larger encoding for opcodes which then increases code size and makes decoding *all* instructions slower.

 </aside>

 ^code parse-call (3 before, 1 after)

-After the compiler has parsed the identifier after the `.` we look for a left parenthesis.
+After the compiler has parsed the property name, we look for a left parenthesis.
 If we match one, we switch to a new code path.
 There, we compile the argument list exactly like we do when compiling a call expression.
 Then we emit a single new `OP_INVOKE` instruction.
 It takes two operands:

-1. The first is the index of the property name in the constant table.
+1. The index of the property name in the constant table.
-2. The second is the number of arguments being passed to the method.
+2. The number of arguments passed to the method.

 In other words, this single instruction combines the operands of the `OP_GET_PROPERTY` and `OP_CALL` instructions it replaces, in that order.
 It